Jim Jim plunge pool walk

-In the dry season the falls stop running and it’s possible to get closer to these spectacular cliffs - hike into the heart of the gorge and sit in their shadow.
+In the dry season the falls stop running and you can hike into the heart of the gorge and sit in the shadow of these spectacular cliffs.

-The walk takes you through monsoon forest and over boulders to a deep plunge pool or the family friendly beach pool, all surrounded by the dramatic 200 m high cliffs.
+The walk takes you through monsoon forest and over boulders to a deep natural pool, all surrounded by dramatic 200 m cliffs.

-During the tropical summer, when the falls are in full flood they can only be seen from the air, on a scenic flight.
+When the falls are in full flood during the tropical summer they can only be seen from the air on a scenic flight.

-Hidden in the canopy are white-lined honey eaters, and the striated pardalote, you may even find a rainbow pitta in the undergrowth as well.
-Late in the year, after the chicks have hatched, a couple of peregrine falcons frequent the gorge.
+Hidden in the canopy are white-lined honeyeaters and the striated pardalote.
+You may even find a rainbow pitta in the undergrowth as well.
+A couple of peregrine falcons frequent the gorge late in the year after their chicks have hatched.

-Mertens water monitors can often be seen sunbaking on a boulder after chasing their lunch in the clear water of Jim Jim Creek.
+Mertens water monitors can often be seen sunbaking on a boulder after chasing their lunch through the clear water of Jim Jim Creek.

-The name Jim Jim comes from andjimdjim, an Aboriginal name for the water pandanus (Pandanus aquaticus) that line the creek.
+The name Jim Jim comes from andjimdjim, an Aboriginal name for the water pandanus that line the creek.

 Take the worry out of trip planning with expert tips from Kakadu rangers.